-- I. The Committee on Academic Standing, Honor Council, the Dean or designated Associate/Assistant Dean can place a student on an administrative leave of absence or conditional enrollment. - II.
-The decision of the Committee on Academic Standing, Honor Council, Dean, or designated Associate/Assistant Dean to place a student on administrative leave of absence or conditional enrollment will be communicated to the student in writing.
+- I. The Committee on Academic Standing, Honor Council, the dean or designated associate/assistant dean can place a student on an administrative leave of absence or conditional enrollment. - II.
+The decision of the Committee on Academic Standing, Honor Council, dean, or designated associate/assistant dean to place a student on administrative leave of absence or conditional enrollment will be communicated to the student in writing.
 The letter will outline the conditions of the administrative leave/conditional enrollment including the duration and any requirements for a return to regular enrollment.
 The letter will be emailed to the University assigned email account.
 Students will be informed of the process for submitting an appeal to the Executive Committee.
 The decision of the Executive Committee is final. - III.
 An Administrative Leave of Absence after the third week of classes will result in a W (withdrawal) recorded on the transcript for courses dropped.
 Administrative leave does not waive any financial obligations to the College of Pharmacy or University of Michigan for courses dropped. - IV.
-Students placed on an administrative leave of absence must notify the LARA-BPL of their change in enrollment as they will not be enrolled in courses during that time. - V. Students placed on conditional enrollment for professional electives only, who do not enroll in any electives must notify the LARA-BPL of their change in enrollment during that time. - VI.
+Students placed on an administrative leave of absence must notify the LARA-BPL of their change in enrollment immediately as they will not be enrolled in courses during that time. - V. Students placed on conditional enrollment for professional electives only, who do not enroll in any approved electives must notify the LARA-BPL of their change in enrollment immediately. - VI.
 No later than 12 weeks prior to the return to registration date, the student will be required to submit a written statement indicating how they have fulfilled the conditions of the administrative leave of absence or conditional enrollment and formally request a return to registration.
-The Committee on Academic Standing, Honor Council, the Dean, or designated Associate/Assistant Dean will review the letter and may request additional documentation, as appropriate. - VII.
+The Committee on Academic Standing, Honor Council, the dean, or designated associate/assistant dean will review the letter and may request additional documentation, as appropriate.

+- VII.
 If the return to registration is approved by the authority who initiated the administrative leave or conditional enrollment, a letter acknowledging this and any other requirements for a return to registration will be sent to the student at their University assigned email account.
 The student will be expected to fulfill all curricular and co-curricular requirements as outlined for the graduating class that they will join. - VIII.
 Failure to meet the conditions for administrative leave or conditional enrollment will result in dismissal from the PharmD program.